IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 The data condition for this task is "constrained with large language models (LLMs)".

 ### English-to-X
-Our English-to-X data condition follows the one in the offline task.
+Our English-to-X training data condition follows the one in the offline task.
 The list is available [here](https://iwslt.org/2025/offline#training-data-and-data-conditions).
+[ACL 60/60 dataset](https://aclanthology.org/2023.iwslt-1.2/) can be the development test set.

 ### Czech-to-English
 Details will be available later.